🩺 Diabetes for UK GPs

 Mechanism of Action:

 Stimulate insulin secretion from pancreatic beta cells.
-Glucose-independent action.
+Glucose-independent action — hence risk of hypoglycaemia even if blood glucose is normal.

 Benefits: